Kamloops station

 Kamloops station is a railway station in Kamloops, British Columbia, Canada.
-It serves as the overnight stopover point for the Rocky Mountaineer train service to Jasper and Banff from Vancouver.
+It previously served as the overnight stopover point for the Rocky Mountaineer train service to Jasper and Banff from Vancouver.

 The station was originally built for Canadian National Railway The station was declared a Heritage Railway Station in 1992.
-Via Rail trains call at the Kamloops North station, not this station.
 The station building was restored and was previously home to a location of The Keg.
 As of 2021, it was planned that it would be remodelled as a local distillery and restaurant, however these plans fell through due to a lack of investment.
 It now hosts Twisted Steak steakhouse.

 The Kamloops Heritage Railway offers special excursion steam trains at various times through the year, trains depart from the station with tickets sold from their ticket office at 5-510 Lorne Street near the station.

+At some point before 2024, the station was closed down, with Rocky Mountaineer service now serving the Kamloops Train Siding at 525 CN Road.